scarletwcs/ruwics.github.io/opportunities.md

 #### [The Douglass-DIMACS Computing Corps](http://douglassproject.tumblr.com/computingcorps)

-The Douglass Project for Rutgers Women in Math, Science, and Engineering is recruiting students for a new and exciting program for first- and second-year women in computing were starting called the Douglass-DIMACS Computing Corps.
+The Douglass Project for Rutgers Women in Math, Science, and Engineering is recruiting students for an exciting program for women in computing called the Douglass-DIMACS Computing Corps.
 This program focuses on helping women succeed in computing while providing them with the opportunity to give back to the community and practice leadership.
 Throughout the year, students will work with CS faculty and graduate students to design and carry out fun and interactive group activities for middle school girls to excite them about computing.
-Further, students who participate in this program will receive a stipend of $500 a semester!
-You can find out more information online.
-Since this in a new program, members will have the opportunity to shape their experience and the program for years to come.

 ### Mailing lists